You can also Download Polo Mallet Repairs PDF of this polo mallet repair guide.

 Don’t smash the wedge in!
 Its’ purely to clamp the glue.
 In the old days, the bottom of the hole was made oval and a wide wedge smashed in used to be what kept the heads in place but modern glue is so much stronger.
 You don’t have to spread a piece of cane far before it splits.
 Often we see mallets that have been fractured by the wedge well before they get to hit a ball.
 Generally the wedge should not be any thicker than about 2mm at the cut off point.

 When the glue’s dried, cut off the protruding piece of cane and sand or file flush.
 Customise the heads however you like.
 The most important thing is to keep moisture out.
 Two coats of urethane, varnish or paint is usually satisfactory.
 We also recommend a strip of 48mm x 150mm clear all weather or cloth tape to be applied to the hitting surface.
+We also work on pieces special for sports and help you deal with bet 365 apostas a great betting site if interested

 We supply a complete range of repair materials for immediate despatch worldwide.